 since the deaf cannot hear a ringing bell, special doorbells with loud and visual alerts are made for them.

 The bell comes with bright flashing lights and an extra loud bell that will surely make the deaf notice the presence of the visitor.
-Example is physen doorbell
+An example is physen doorbell.

 My doorbell keeps ringing, why?

-If your chime keeps ringing, especially on a wired doorbell, know that the button stacked.
+If your chime keeps ringing, especially on a wired doorbell, know that the button is stacked.

 Or that the button wires joined.
 Lose the push button and correct the error.